romshark/yamagiconf/README.md

 # yamagiconf

 The heavily opinionated **YA**ML **Magi**c **Conf**iguration framework for Go
-keeps your configs simple and consistent.
+keeps your configs simple and consistent by allowing only a subset of YAML and enforcing some restrictions to the Go type.

 If you hate [YAML](https://yaml.org/), and you're afraid of [YAML documents from hell](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell), and you can't stand complex configurations then yamagiconf is for you!